ChainAgnostic/namespaces/cosmos/caip-2.md

 over 32 characters will need to be referred to by hash to fit the length limits of CAIP-2.

+### Rationale

+While there is no enforced restriction on `chain_id`, the authors of this document did not find a chain ID in the wild that does not conform to the restrictions of the direct reference definition above.

+Cosmos blockchains with a chain ID not matching `[-a-zA-Z0-9]{1,32}` or prefixed with "hashed-" would need to be hashed in order to conform to this namespace specification.
+No real world example of this case is known to the author yet.

+One unique trait of the Cosmos ecosystem is that if chainstate is broken, chains can be "rebooted" at a later time; when this happens, a new genesis block is generated from a new configuration object and the "snapshot" of state at the last block.
+To allow ordering of blocks after block height is thus reset to 0, a versioning syntax for `chain_id`s is use.
+The `chain_id`s of blockchains that support this versioning pattern take the suffix `-X` (where X is a sequential integer counter).
+The Cosmos hub (a coordination chain) is also versioned this way, leading to `chain_id`s like `cosmoshub-1`, `cosmoshub-2`, and `cosmoshub-4` (the current one at time of writing).

+For the purposes of this specification and of interoperability on the CASA model, we treat each rebooted chain as a distinct blockchain reference;
+translation between them or dereferencing from an older version to a newer version is out of scope of this specification.
+It is the responsibility of a clients and higher-level applications to interpret some chains as "sequels" or heirs of earlier ones and to define equality sets.

 ### Resolution Method

 To resolve a blockchain reference for the Cosmos namespace, make a GET request